Galatea (moon): Physical properties

+False Color of Galatea, processed to show a bit more detail.

 Galatea is irregularly shaped and shows no sign of any geological modification.
 It is likely that it is a rubble pile re-accreted from fragments of Neptune's original satellites, which were smashed up by perturbations from Triton soon after that moon's capture into a very eccentric initial orbit.

 Compositionally, Galatea appears to be similar to other small inner Neptunian satellites, with a deep 3.0 micron feature attributed to water ice or hydrated silicate minerals.

-It has a 0.08 albedo at 1.4 and 2.0 microns, dropping to 0.04 at 3.0 microns, and increasing to 0.12 at 4.6 microns.
+Galatea's surface contains hydrated materials, as evidenced by a deep 3-μm OH band, phyllosilicates, and lacks clear signatures of water ice, suggesting that its composition may resemble carbonaceous chondrites and main belt asteroids such as Ceres.
+The presence of phyllosilicates indicate that Galatea accreted materials which was altered by prolonged exposure to water at temperatures between less than 300 to 400 K, and the bulk of this material have never been exposed to temperatures greater than 700 K, which would have dehydrated it.
+Its surface albedo is 0.08 albedo at 1.4 and 2.0 microns, dropping to 0.04 at 3.0 microns, and increasing to 0.12 at 4.6 microns.

 Orbit

 Galatea's orbit lies below Neptune's synchronous orbit radius, so it is slowly spiralling inward due to tidal deceleration and may eventually impact the planet or break up into a new planetary ring system upon passing its Roche limit due to tidal stretching.

 Galatea appears to be a shepherd moon for the Adams ring that is 1000 km outside its orbit.
 Resonances with Galatea in the ratio 42:43 are also considered the most likely mechanism for confining the unique ring arcs that exist in this ring.
-Galatea's mass has been estimated based on the radial perturbations it induces on the ring.
+Galatea's mass has been estimated at 2.12±0.08×10^18 kg based on the radial perturbations it induces on the ring.